Basics

 Applying multiple textures to different mesh faces

-To declaratively apply different textures to multiple faces of a BoxGeometry
+To declaratively apply different textures to multiple faces of a BoxGeometry,

-prop to a function.
+set the attach prop to a function.

 <T.Mesh>